thinesjs/AttendanceUpdater/README.md

 A automation script to automatically scan and update attendance.
 The program is purely for educational purposes and real usage is not recommended.

+UPDATE:: Great times, great times, great times!
+A love and hate relationship with the pandemic, the word 'front-liners' were being used almost everyday so was students with the word 'attendance' through their speakers.
+We are now hearing the word through our ears now, times have changed!
+Uh, although we hear it occasionally now and then still through our speakers... meh!

 ## Prerequisites